sg893052/sonic-buildimage/TestPlans/system/System_Ready/System_Ready.md

 | **Type**       | **Functional**                                               |
 | **Steps**      | 1)Bring up the dut <br/>2) Execute show system status all, if all the services were up <br/>3) verify syslog to be generated for "All services are OK" <br/> |

-### 3.1.7 Check show system status all summary output and verify syslog to be generated for "One or more services have Failed" .
+### 3.1.7 Check show system status all output and verify syslog to be generated for "One or more services have Failed" .

 | **Test ID**    | *SystemReady_Fun_007**                                       |
 | -------------- | :----------------------------------------------------------- |